US Marines land from their BMN M2A3 Bradley

-PSM Projekt System & Management officially handed over the first production machine, Puma, to the German army during a solemn ceremony held on 24 on June 2015 of the year at the Unterlus test site.
-For the army, this event was significant, since the third generation BMP was adopted.
+During a ceremony held on June 24, 2015 at the Unterlus test site, PSM Projekt System & Management officially handed over the first production Puma vehicle to the German army.
+For the army, this event became significant, since the third-generation BMP was adopted.

 In the German army, the BMP Puma will replace the Marder 1 tracked vehicle manufactured by Rheinmetall Landsysteme, which entered service in the 1971 year.
 With the adoption of the Schutzenpanzer SPz 12-3 tracked in 1958, Germany became the first NATO country to develop and deliver a typical BMP to the troops.
 The German army was not entirely convinced of the correctness of the American concept of an armored personnel carrier as a “combat taxi”, which would land its infantry squad and hide in a shelter until the need to move the squad again arose.

 Armed with an 20-mm cannon, the SPz 12-3 infantry fighting vehicle was perceived as a machine that could be used by an infantry unit rather as a standard weapon system than just a vehicle.
 The German army made a compromise here, as it needed heavier weapons and additional reservations to participate in direct combat clashes.
 As a result, the SPz 12-3 infantry combat vehicle could accept a detachment of just five foot soldiers.
 This machine was also tormented by problems with mechanics and, in the end, the German Ministry of Defense issued a contract for the development of its successor in 1960.